swaldman/sbt-ethereum/README.md

 ### Generating accounts and wallets

-To generate a new account, the safest and most straightforward approach is to generate a geth-style V3 wallet:
+To generate a new account, the safest and most straightforward approach is to generate a `geth`-style V3 wallet:

     > ethKeystoreCreateWalletV3

 Follow the prompts (to enter and confirm a masked passphrase), and an account and wallet will be generated.
-The wallet will reside in the sbt-ethereum repository (see below), under `keystore/v3`, in a format and under filenames that are interoperable with `geth`.
+The wallet will reside in the `sbt-ethereum` repository (see below), under `keystore/v3`, in a format and under filenames that are interoperable with `geth`.
 (You can copy these files directly into your `geth` keystore if you'd like.)

 __Note: Be sure to test a wallet before sending signficant value to it.
 And then back it up!__